guenin/LayoutPlus/README.md

 These equations are reflexive, so the above two lines produce identical `NSLayoutConstraints`.

-Multiplication and division similarly with set the multiplier in the constraint.
+Multiplication and division similarly will set the multiplier in the constraint.

 ```swift
 button.layout.width == label.layout.width * 2